MikeDeGan/Udemy-NodeMax/README.md

 # Udemy-NodeMax

-## Mongo db will be the final db used in this project
+## Mongo db will be the final db used in this project.